-Having computed the system matrix, the right hand side is assembled according to the boundary integral equation (6).
-To that end, the Generalized Minimal Residual (GMRES) solver, [40] is used with an inner iteration number set to 100.
-Finally, the linear system of equations is solved by employing a CG solver, [64].
-The precision used for the solver is $\epsilon = 10^{-6}$.
+Having computed the system matrix, the right hand side is assembled according to the boundary integral eqn (6).
+To that end, the Generalized Minimal Residual (GMRES) solver43 is used with a possible restart after 100 iterations.
+Finally, the linear system of equations is solved by employing a CG solver.67 The precision used for the solver is $\varepsilon = 10^{-6}$.